e-mason03/perceptron/README.md

 # Perceptron
 A simple [linear separator](https://en.wikipedia.org/wiki/Binary_classification).
-Inspired by lectures and slides by prof. Ray Mooney, Univeristy of Texas at Austin, describing the original [Perceptron](https://en.wikipedia.org/wiki/Perceptron) developed by Frank Rosenblatt in 1957.
+Inspired by lectures and slides by prof. Ray Mooney, University of Texas at Austin, describing the original [Perceptron](https://en.wikipedia.org/wiki/Perceptron) developed by Frank Rosenblatt in 1957.
 This implementation uses examples represented as 2-tuples of the following form:

 `((input weights), classification)`